Pauline Curnier Jardin: Career

 She was a visiting tutor at Kunsthochschule Kassel and at the Dutch Art Institute where she led the seminar "Opera Corruption" together with the art organization If I can't Dance, I Cannot be a Part of your Revolution and curator Sara Giannini.
 Since 2020 Curnier Jardin has been tutor at De Ateliers in Amsterdam.

 In 2020, together with Alexandra Lopez and Serena Olcuire, she initiated the Feel Good Cooperative, a cooperative of sex-workers in Rome.

 In the film-work Grotta Profunda, les humeurs de gouffre, the moody chasm (2011) Curnier Jardin explores the life of Bernadette Soubirous (Maria Bernada Sobeirons), the Pyrenean visionary, who on 11 February 1858 claimed she saw a young girl in a cave at Massabielle.

-Her subsequent film Grotta Profunda, les humeurs du gouffre was exhibitied as part of the installation Grotta Profunda Approfundita at the 57th Venice Biennale.
+Her subsequent film Grotta Profunda, les humeurs du gouffre was exhibited as part of the installation Grotta Profunda Approfundita at the 57th Venice Biennale.

 Her film Qu'un Sang Impur, a loose remake of Jean Genet's "Un Chant d'Amour", was commissioned for the Bergen Assembly Triennal and later exhibited at the Hamburger Bahnhof, installed in the Hot Flashes Forest, an immersive installation thought to combine a multiple of works that deal with reproductive idea of the woman's body.

 As the winner of the Preis der Nationalgalerie 2019, Curnier Jardin presented the extensive video installation Fat to Ashes at Hamburger Bahnhof - Museum für Gegenwart, Berlin, in 2021.
 The exhibition was centred on the filmic work «Fat to Ashes» which combines 3 storylines: a religious festival in honour of St. Agatha, the slaughter of a pig, and the carnival in Cologne.

 A large-scale amphitheatre encompasses the film installation as the centre of the spectacle, and thus transformations, processions, and practised performance in ritualised excess are the content and formal attributes of Curnier Jardin's Fat to Ashes.